emqx/emqx-docs/en_US/modules/pulsar_consumer.md

 # Pulsar Consumer Group

-## Setup Pulsar Consumer and Create Topics
+## Set up Pulsar Consumer and Create Topics

 The Pulsar consumer group uses an external Pulsar as a message queue, which can convert consumer messages from Pulsar into MQTT messages and publish them in EMQX.